I believe edible flowers are not given the attention they deserve. And the indisputable king of edible flowers has to be the nasturtium.

 Have you had a go at growing these edible flowers at home?
 What’s your favorite way to use them in the kitchen, and your favorite variety?
 Let me know in the comments below!

-And to learn more about growing colorful, edible flowers in your garden, check out these guides next:
+And to learn more about growing colorful nasturtium flowers in your garden, check out these guides next:

 Photos by Raquel Smith © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via Burpee, Eden Brothers, and True Leaf Market.
 Uncredited photos: Shutterstock.
 With additional writing and editing by Clare Groom and Allison Sidhu.